 Suitability:

-PTL is suitable for businesses with smaller volumes of freight that still need reliable and efficient transportation.
+PTL logistics is suitable for businesses with smaller volumes of freight that still need reliable and efficient transportation.
 In comparison, FTL is suitable for businesses with larger volumes of freight that require faster delivery times or greater control over the shipment.

-Which Option Is Good For Your Business?
+PTL or FTL, Which is Good For Your Business?

 Cargo Volume